-Goal 2: Maintain Financial Stability
+Goal 2: Ensure Financial Stability

 ICBC aims to create value for customers by operating in a disciplined and focused manner.
-ICBC continues to strive to operate the corporation in a low-cost manner, in line with government's taxpayer accountability principles; focusing on accountability, service and cost consciousness.
+ICBC strives to continue to operate the corporation in a low-cost manner, in line with Government's 2017/18 mandate to make life more affordable for British Columbians, focusing on accountability, service and cost consciousness.

 Claims costs are the vast majority of ICBC's costs and can be divided into injury costs, and material damage costs.
 Frequency (how many claims are made each year per a given number of policies) and severity (the average pay-out for a claim) are the two main elements that impact claims costs.
-ICBC is seeing an increase in crash frequency along with more injury claims being reported, as well as an increase in material damage severity above what was expected, with a continued increase in injury severity.
+ICBC is seeing a continued increase in crash frequency along with an accelerating number of injury claims being reported, as well as an increase in material damage severity above what was expected, with a continued increase in injury severity.